-According to a 2018 UN report, global CO2 emissions have increased by 50% since 1990.
+According to a 2018 report, global carbon dioxide emissions have increased by 50% since 1990.
 This guide looks at what is being done to combat this on a big scale - from national policies to international agreements.

-In 2015, 195 countries and the European Union signed the Paris climate agreement.
+In 2015, 195 countries and the European Union signed the Paris Agreement.
 It set the target of preventing global temperatures from rising 2°C above pre-industrial levels, with a further goal of limiting the rise to 1.5°C if possible.
-The WWF called it ‘the first truly global commitment to fight the climate crisis’.
+The World Wide Fund for Nature (WWF)called it ‘the first truly global commitment to fight the climate crisis’.

 Countries must set their own targets and dates for when they will fulfil them.
 For example, France plans to ban all petrol and diesel vehicles by 2040.
 Every five years, countries have to report back with their progress.